2012 Aurora theater shooting: Police response

-The first phone calls to emergency services via 9-1-1 were made at 12:39 a.m.
-Police arrived within 90 seconds and found three .40-caliber handgun magazines, a shotgun, and a large drum magazine on the floor of the theater.
+The first phone calls to emergency services via 9-1-1 were made around midnight, prior to his attack, as can be heard in the opening statements of the prosecution, as well as the recorded transcript of his interview with the FBI.
+At 12:39 a.m., after he began shooting, other victims began to call the police who arrived within 90 seconds and found three .40-caliber handgun magazines, a shotgun, and a large drum magazine on the floor of the theater.
 Some people reported the shooting via Twitter or text messaging rather than calling the police; officers were already at the theater by the time that the tweets were sent.
 Ambulances were hindered by chaos and congestion in the parking lot, and they were unable to reach the back of the complex where police had pulled the injured out through the emergency exit doors of Theatre 9.
 Sgt.
 Stephen Redfearn, one of the first police officers to arrive on the scene, sent victims to area hospitals in squad cars.

 At about 12:45 a.m., police officer Jason Oviatt apprehended Holmes behind the cinema, next to his car, without resistance.
 Because of his tactical clothing, Holmes was at first mistaken for another police officer.
 He was described as being calm and "disconnected" during his arrest.
 Two federal officials said that Holmes had dyed his hair red and called himself "The Joker", although authorities later declined to confirm this.
 Three days later, at his first court appearance in Centennial, Colorado, Holmes's hair appeared reddish-orange.
 Later, the Colorado district attorney who prosecuted Holmes said he never called himself The Joker, and blamed the federal officials for the rumor.
 The officers found several firearms in the theater and inside the shooter's car, including another Glock 22 handgun.
-Holmes was found carrying a first aid kit and spike strips, which he later admitted in an interview he had planned to use if police either shot at or chased him.
+Holmes was found carrying a first-aid kit and spike strips, which he later admitted in an interview he had planned to use if police either shot at or chased him.

 Following his arrest, Holmes was initially jailed at the Arapahoe County Detention Center, under suicide watch.
 The police interviewed more than 200 witnesses of the shooting.
 Speaking on behalf of himself and FBI agent James Yacone, who was in charge of the investigation, Aurora Police Chief Dan Oates said he was confident that the shooter acted alone.